-1. Forestry uses are permitted in areas designated as Forest Reserve subject to approval by the appropriate provincial agencies.
-Forestry uses include silviculture, watersheds, timber extraction, compatible ranching and/or recreational activities.

-2. Work with the appropriate provincial agencies to preserve and manage critical scenic views and watersheds within the Forest Reserve area to protect important aesthetic values and essential timber and water resources.
+- 1. Forestry uses are permitted in areas designated as Forest Reserve subject to approval by the appropriate provincial agencies.
+Forestry uses include silviculture, watersheds, timber extraction, compatible ranching, and recreational activities. - 2.
+Work with the appropriate provincial agencies to preserve and manage critical scenic views and watersheds within the Forest Reserve area to protect important aesthetic values and essential timber and water resources.

-11. Arts, Culture, and Heritage
+11. Arts, Culture and Heritage

 Salmon Arm's role as a regional centre is evident in the quality of its arts, culture, and community activities, services, and facilities.
 The City has historically provided a relatively high level of service to improve the quality of life of residents.
-Although difficult to separate due to their strong inter-relationships, this section addresses arts, culture, and heritage topics; other community services including policing, fire and rescue, parks and recreation programs, cultural and social programs, and educational services are covered in Sections 10 and 12.
+Although difficult to separate due to their strong inter-relationships, this section addresses arts, culture, and heritage topics; other community services including policing, fire and rescue, parks and recreation programs, cultural and social programs, and educational services are covered in Section 10 Parks, Recreation & Greenways and Section 12 Community & Social Services.